-iJournals is a web-based interface to the Oracle Financials system that allows users to initiate transfers among PTAs or across Expenditure Types or Object Codes.
+iJournals is a web-based interface to Oracle Financials that allows users to initiate transfers among PTAs or across Expenditure Types or Object Codes.
 Journal transfers are used to record transfers of money from one account (PTAEO or PFOO) to another, including intercompany transfers to the hospitals, for example:

-- Correction of errors on Expenditure Detail Report (New Journal)
+• Correction of errors on Expenditure Detail Report (New Journal)

-- Charge for services provided to other departments (Allocation Journal)
+• Charge for services provided to other departments (Allocation Journal)

-- Funding of a Cost Sharing Award from a gift fund (Fund Transfer)
+• Funding of a Cost Sharing Award from a gift fund (Fund Transfer)

-- Charge or pay Stanford's hospitals (Intercompany Journal)
+• Charge or pay Stanford's hospitals (Intercompany Journal)

 Journal Types